Baker County School District (Georgia)

 The Baker County School District, also known as the Baker County School System, is a public school district in Baker County, Georgia, United States, based in Newton.
 It serves the communities of Elmodel and Newton.

 Schools

 The district has one school serving pre-school to grade twelve.
-It is the Baker County School.
+It is the Baker County School, which includes Baker County High School.

 History

 Prior to court-ordered integration of the public schools, separate schools were maintained for white and black students.
 In 1972, the courts found the school board had skirted integration by selling buses and other public resources including West Baker Elementary Schools to private Baker Academy at a loss.
 Around the late 1980s, students typically attended neighboring Mitchell County schools.
 In more recent years they have returned to a new school built in Newton: the Baker County K12 School.